sourcegraph/handbook/content/departments/marketing/brand/production_process.md

 Here is our top-level [Brand folder](https://drive.google.com/drive/folders/1bV8Fis1ZKszGwMFWbjfRUFBVWeIui0NP?usp=sharing) in the Sourcegraph Team Drive.

-Here is our externally-accessible [Shared Drive](https://drive.google.com/drive/folders/0AB4h8L66C8qAUk9PVA) — _Sourcegraph-Brand Design (ext shared)_ — for when we need to share or receive files from vendors.
+Here is our externally-accessible [Shared Drive](https://drive.google.com/drive/folders/0AB4h8L66C8qAUk9PVA) — _Sourcegraph-Brand Design (ext shared)_—for when we need to share or receive files from vendors.
 After a design is approved in Asana, final files and working files should be uploaded to the appropriate vendor folder in the Shared Drive.

 ## Naming Convention